Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-This example also provides a useful demonstration of why fitting the symbolic form of a trained UDE outperforms a STLSQ fit of the original dataset.
-As a comparison to the dynamics shown in Fig. \ref{fig:3}e, we fit the same noisy dataset directly using the SINDy approach \cite{brunton2016, juliusmartensen2021}, i.e. calculating a dataset of smoothed derivative estimates and performing the STLSQ symbolic regression method directly on the derivative estimates.
-As shown in Table~\ref{tab:ppstlsq}, no recovery of the true symbolic form is possible with this method across a range of the ADMM hyperparameter $\lambda$, with more sparse representations incorrectly dropping the noisy state $x$ from the expression entirely.
-Recovering the symbolic form of the trained UDE is more accurate as the UDE provides a noise-free (or greatly noise-reduced) version of the dynamics that can be sampled with arbitrary density, thereby mitigating the sensitivity that symbolic regression methods show to noisy data.
+This example also illustrates why fitting the symbolic form of a trained UDE outperforms an STLSQ fit of the original dataset.
+As a comparison to the dynamics shown in Fig.~\ref{fig:3}e, we fit the same noisy dataset directly using the SINDy approach \cite{brunton2016, juliusmartensen2021}: we compute a dataset of smoothed derivative estimates and perform the STLSQ symbolic regression method directly on the derivative estimates.
+As shown in Table~\ref{tab:ppstlsq}, this method cannot recover the true symbolic form across a range of the ADMM hyperparameter $\lambda$, with more sparse representations incorrectly dropping the noisy state $x$ from the expression entirely.
+Recovering the symbolic form of the trained UDE is more accurate because the UDE provides a noise-free (or greatly noise-reduced) version of the dynamics that can be sampled with arbitrary density, sidestepping the sensitivity that symbolic regression methods show to noisy data.
+This comparison is not meant to exhaust all possible smoothing or weak-form variants of SINDy; rather, it isolates a failure mode that is common in derivative-based symbolic discovery, where differentiating noisy observations amplifies high-frequency error while integrating the learned UDE produces a smooth generative trajectory for subsequent sparse regression.